 Be developed into micro modules

-Also, small nuggets of information make learning engaging and ensure learners retain what is learnt.
+Also, small nuggets of information make learning engaging and ensure learners retain what is learned.

 Be translated easily